Noamslutski/Sentinal/README.md

 # Phase 11 — Email Reporting

-Sentinel can optionally send an authenticated report to a configured security mailbox.
+sentinal can optionally send an authenticated report to a configured security mailbox.

 Only security findings and reports should be transmitted by default.